nicolasff/webdis/README.markdown

 * GET and POST are supported.
 * JSON output by default, optional JSONP parameter.
 * Raw Redis 2.0 protocol output with `?format=raw`
-* HTTP 1.1 pipelining (45 kqps on a desktop Linux machine.)
+* HTTP 1.1 pipelining (50,000 http requests per second on a desktop Linux machine.)
 * Connects to Redis using a TCP or UNIX socket.
 * Restricted commands by IP range (CIDR subnet + mask), returning 403 errors.